emeforpe/emeforpe/README.md

-* I am a backend software engineer and I am interested in :
+* I am a backend software engineer who is passionate about FOSS.
+I am mainly interested in these topics:

   *  Scientific simulations
   *  AI & Machine learning